rreece/rreece.github.io/outline-of-philosophy/invitation.md

     of justifying empirical claims as a route to knowledge, if not the chief or perhaps (with a sufficiently broad definition) the only route to knowledge.
-    Science should be guiding in what we claim to know.
+    *Science should be guiding in what we claim to know*.
-2.  ***ontological naturalism*** - has a variety of claims and interpretations, but they center on the premise that if we have any claim to what is, it better be informed by and consistent with science.
+2.  ***ontological naturalism*** - has a variety of claims and interpretations, but they center on the premise that if we have any claim to what there is, it better be informed by and consistent with science.
-    It often involves a skepticism of *a priori* metaphysics, and sometimes has further qualified ontological commitments to the products of science, which concerns the debate of [scientific realism](http://rreece.github.io/outline-of-philosophy/scientific-realism.html).
+    It often involves a skepticism of *a priori* metaphysics (statements about what there is that come prior to empirical information), and sometimes has further qualified ontological commitments to the products of science, which concerns the debate of [scientific realism](http://rreece.github.io/outline-of-philosophy/scientific-realism.html).
     Another claim associated with ontological naturalism and closely related to epistemological naturalism is a rejection of ontologies to which we do not have demonstrable access *i.e.* supernatural entities, which can be seen as a claim to a type of monism as opposed to dualism about ontology.
+    There is one (natural) world.
-    At the least, it is a claim that science should be guiding in what we claim there is.
+    At the least, it is a claim that
+    *science should be guiding in what we claim there is*.

 At its simplest, perhaps [naturalism](http://rreece.github.io/outline-of-philosophy/naturalism.html) can be summarized as a rejection of *a priori* speculation